2012 phenomenon: Europe

-Şirince, İzmir Province, Turkey, a village of around 560 inhabitants, has a "positive energy" according to some doomsday cultists, who say that it is close to an area where Roman Catholics believe the Virgin Mary ascended to heaven.
+Şirince, İzmir Province, Turkey, a village of around 560 inhabitants, has a "positive energy" according to some doomsday cultists, who say that it is close to an area where Catholics believe the Virgin Mary was assumed into Heaven.

 Beginning in 2000, the small French village of Bugarach, population 189, began receiving visits from "esoterics"—mystic believers who had concluded that the local mountain, Pic de Bugarach, was the ideal location to weather the transformative events of 2012.
 In 2011, the local mayor, Jean-Pierre Delord, began voicing fears to the international press that the small town would be overwhelmed by an influx of thousands of visitors in 2012, even suggesting he might call in the army.
 "We've seen a huge rise in visitors", Delord told The Independent in March 2012.
 "Already this year more than 20,000 people have climbed right to the top, and last year we had 10,000 hikers, which was a significant rise on the previous 12 months.
 They think Pic de Bugarach is 'un garage à ovnis' [a garage for UFOs].
 The villagers are exasperated: the exaggerated importance of something which they see as completely removed from reality is bewildering.
 After 21 December, this will surely return to normal."
 In December 2012, the French government placed 100 police and firefighters around both Bugarach and Pic de Bugarach, limiting access to potential visitors.
 Ultimately, only about 1,000 visitors appeared at the height of the "event".
 Two raves were foiled, 12 people had to be turned away from the peak, and 5 people were arrested for carrying weapons.
 Jean-Pierre Delord was criticised by members of the community for failing to take advantage of the media attention and promote the region.

 The Turkish village of Şirince, near Ephesus, expected to receive over 60,000 visitors on 21 December 2012, as New Age mystics believed its "positive energy" would aid in weathering the catastrophe.
 Only a fraction of that number actually arrived, with a substantial component being police and journalists, and the expected windfall failed to materialise.

 Similarly, the pyramid-like mountain of Rtanj, in the Serbian Carpathians, attracted attention, due to rumors that it would emit a powerful force shield on the day, protecting those in the vicinity.
 Hotels around the base were full.

 In Russia, inmates of a women's prison experienced "a collective mass psychosis" in the weeks leading up to the supposed doomsday, while residents of a factory town near Moscow reportedly emptied a supermarket of matches, candles, food and other supplies.
 The Minister of Emergency Situations declared in response that according to "methods of monitoring what is occurring on the planet Earth", there would be no apocalypse in December.
 When asked when the world would end in a press conference, Russian President Vladimir Putin said, "In about 4.5 billion years."

 In December 2012, Vatican astronomer Rev. José Funes wrote in the Vatican newspaper L'Osservatore Romano that apocalyptic theories around 2012 were "not even worth discussing".